 The increased need for sustainability data in e-commerce marketplaces result in significant challenges for the brands, as they need to provide sustainability-related attributes on the GTIN granularity level of article, colour, and size, which is today mainly done manually.
 Most affected brands are increasingly wondering, how they can automate the related processes.
-The current SReq will deliver answers, going beyond the current challenges in textiles, apparel, and shoes.
+The ongoing DPP-related standardisation efforts by CEN/CENELEC will deliver answers in regard to the DPP system, going beyond the current challenges in textiles, apparel, and shoes.